muirin/places/README.md

 In case of any problems, contact me at mgd.gawel@gmail.com.

-Attached please find some printscreens with API interface and example API response.
+Attached please find some printscreens with API interface and example API response (folder: /docs)

 Note:
 Google Places API returns up to 20 results.
 Next 20 + 20 results are available after few seconds (it was about 2-3 seconds when I tested it).